Charmaine Davis is a Goori Woman who is descended from the Gumbaynggir and Bundjalung Nations.

 Charmaine hopes that viewers will leave her exhibition being better informed about Aboriginal Culture and history, which can only lead to a greater understanding amongst us all.

-Following the first ever Aboriginal Women’s exhibition at Lone Goat Gallery in 2019, Charmaine is contributing to creating a Visual presence for first Nations Women.
+Following on from the first ever Aboriginal Women’s exhibition at Lone Goat Gallery in 2019, Charmaine is contributing to creating a visual presence for first Nations Women.

 Charmaine’s creations are held in numerous private collections across Australia and overseas.